The Snake, The Owl, and the Condor

 All the while, it's the very ones who come to the rescue with instant compassion and a ready solutions who, more often than not, set up the conditions for the wounding in the first place.
 This held equally true for gurus and churches, governments and counselors, teachers and pop-up cultural philosophies advertised as self-help solutions.
 "Don't let them wound you and they can't control you."

 As we flew through the ways people and societies were burdened with this wounding, he took me back to two episodes in my distant past when I felt stressed and traumatized.
 He told me these traumas were unresolved.
-One of these times was when I was very little and one of my sisters, who was nine years older than me, would straddle me and hold me down lying flat on my back and not let me get up.
+One of these times was when I was very little and one of my sisters, who was nine years older than me, would straddle me, hold me down lying flat on my back, tickle me far beyond the point I could bear, and not let me get up.
 With my shoulders pinned to the ground, I'd struggle to free myself until I hyperventilated and panicked.
 I imagine this must feel something like the panicky drowning feeling of being water-boarded.
 I couldn't catch my breath and I couldn't stand to be in that claustrophobic position one second longer.
 And yet it persisted, on and on, until I was forced into a place beyond my capacity to cope.

 Grandfather San Pedro blended this experience with the feeling I had been having for over a week before the ceremony, a feeling in various situations of not being able to catch my breath.
 During a hike, while sitting and eating, while trying to sleep at night, I had been having trouble catching my breath and I didn't know why.
 All of a sudden I was that little boy, on my back, unable to get up, feeling the weight of my older sister holding me down.
 The panic of those moments blended with a new, rising panic of finding pointless all my attempts to do what made me happy.
 Grandfather dissolved one feeling into the other and whispered to me, "You need to let go..."